-Percentage of Eligible Expenses Payable by the Plan: Covered Health Services 1 Designated Network and Network Non-Network Acupuncture Services See Section 6, Additional Coverage Details , for limits.
-80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Ambulance Services Emergency Ambulance Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works.
-Non-Emergency Ambulance 80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible Eligible Expenses for ground and Air Ambulance transport provided by a non- Network provider will be determined as described in Section 3, How the Plan Works .
+Percentage of Eligible Expenses Payable by the Plan: Covered Health Services 1 Designated Network and Network Non-Network Acupuncture Services See Section 6, Additional Coverage Details, for limits.
+100% after you pay a \$50 per visit Copay 60% after you meet the Annual Deductible Ambulance Services ■ Emergency Ambulance Eligible Expenses for ground and Air Ambulance transport provided by a non- Network provider will be determined as described in Section 3, How the Plan Works .
+80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible ■ Non-Emergency Ambulance Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works .
 80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible Cellular and Gene Therapy Services must be received at a Designated Provider.
 Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
-Non-Network Benefits are not available Clinical Trials Depending upon where the Covered Health Service is provided, Benefits for Clinical Trials will be the same as those stated under each Covered Health Service category in this section.
+Non-Network Benefits are not available Clinical Trials Depending upon wher Service is provided, I Trials will be the same Benefits for Clinical

-Percentage of Eligible Expenses Payable by the Plan: Covered Health Services 1 Designated Network and Network Non-Network Congenital Heart Disease (CHD) Surgeries 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Dental Services - Accident Only Depending upon where the Covered Health Service is provided, Benefits will be paid the same as those stated under each Covered Health Service category in this section.
-Diabetes Services Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
-Diabetes Self-Management Items Benefits for diabetes equipment will be the diabetes equipment same as those stated under Durable Medical Equipment in this section.
+Percentage of Eligible Expenses Payable by the Plan: Covered Health Services 1 Designated Network and Network Non-Network each Covered Health this se © , Congenital Heart Disease (CHD) Surgeries 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Dental Services - Accident Only Depending upon where the Covered Health Service is provided, Benefits will be paid the same as those stated under each Covered Health Service category in this section.
+Diabetes Services ■ Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
+Diabetes Self-Management Items diabetes equipment Benefits for diabetes equipment will be the same as those stated under Durable Medical Equipment in this section.
 Durable Medical Equipment (DME) 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Emergency Health Services - Outpatient If you are admitted as an inpatient to a Hospital directly from the Emergency room, you will not have to pay this Copay, Coinsurance and/or deductible.
 The Benefits for an Inpatient Stay in a Hospital will apply instead.
 This does not apply to services provided to stabilize an Emergency after admission to a Hospital.
-Eligible Expenses for Emergency Health Services provided by a non-Network provider will be determined as described under Eligible Expenses in Section 3: How the Plan Works 80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible
+Eligible Expenses for Emergency Health Services provided by a non-Network provider will be determined as described 80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible